CarbonLDP/carbonldp-js-sdk/doc/README.md

 **Extends:** [Carbon.Errors.HTTPError](#Carbon-Errors-HTTPError)

-> Error class that can be throw to indicate that the server, while acting as a gateway or proxy, did not receive a timely response from the upstream server
+> Error class to indicate that the server, while acting as a gateway or proxy, did not receive a timely response from the upstream server.

 #### <a name="Carbon-HTTP-Errors-server-GatewayTimeoutError-Constructor" />Constructor